rimonprogrammer/DPI_Frontend/README.md

 <h4>DPI Educational website</h4>
 <p>This is an educational website.
 This website is created for Darpon Polytechnic Institute.
-In this project, I've implemented a user authentication with Bcryor-JS for security, admin access, updatable notice section, all teacher, institute gallery section, contact section with formspree, responsive & visually stunning layout, etc.
+In this project, I've implemented a user authentication with Bcryor-JS for security, admin panel, updatable notice section, all teacher, institute gallery section, contact section with formspree, responsive & visually stunning layout, etc.
 </p>

 <h4>Using technologies & packages</h4>